Shrikhandi Bhittha

-Shrikhandi Bhittha or Bhitthamore is an Indian village in the Mithila region of Bihar, situated near the Indo-Nepal border, on the banks of the perennial Ratnawati (Raato) river.
+Bhitthamore or Shrikhandi Bhittha is a significant human settlement in the Sitamarhi district of the Indian state of Bihar.
+It is located near the India–Nepal border, along the Ratnawati (Raato) River,serving as a major transit and trade hub.
+The settlement is a key junction on National Highway 227 connecting it to its district headquarters Sitamarhi (30 km), as well as Janakpur (23 km) and Jaynagar (55 km).
+The area hosts the Integrated Check Post (ICP) Bhitthamore and is monitored by the Sashastra Seema Bal (SSB).

 Geography

-It has a Border checkpoint at the crossing to Malibara, Jaleshwar, Nepal.
-It is about 30 kilometres away from its district headquarters Sitamarhi.
-National Highway 104 passes through Bhitthamore.
+The village has a border checkpoint at the crossing to Malibara, Jaleshwar, Nepal.
+Bhitthamore is about 30 kilometres east of its district headquarters, Sitamarhi.
+National Highway 227 passes through Bhitthamore.
 Thus it is a gateway to Janakpur, Nepal and parts of Sitamarhi & Madhubani along the border side.

 Festivals

 The major festival of this area is Chhath Puja in which people offer prayers to Lord Sun.
-Holi, Diwali, Dussehra, Makar Sankranti, Eid al-Fitr and Christmas are celebrated.
+Holi, Diwali, Dussehra, Makar Sankranti, and Eid al-Fitr are also celebrated.

 Education

 This is the educational hub of the area.
 There are many private as well as government-run schools.